 Wahoo

-Originally the village was called “Leesville” for its founders, but was soon renamed “Wauhoo.”
+Originally the village of Wahoo was called “Leesville” for its founders, but was soon renamed “Wauhoo.”
 It is thought that word comes from the name of a bush which grew along nearby creeks and was used by the Oto for medicinal purposes.
 The “u” was dropped from the spelling, probably by postal authorities when they approved an office on July 15, 1869.
 It is the only town in the USA by that name.

 Get to know Wahoo, Nebraska.